andrey-vasilyev/advent_of_code/4/readme.md

---- Day 4: The Ideal Stocking Stuffer ---
+##Day 4: The Ideal Stocking Stuffer

 Santa needs help mining some AdventCoins (very similar to bitcoins) to use as gifts for all the economically forward-thinking little girls and boys.